 No one who has been a mom will doubt that.
 We all know all babies poop.
 All homes get dirty.
 All sinks fill up with dishes.
+Even worse, miscarriages happen and the storms of life can overwhelm us.
 The things I want to capture and record here though are those little everyday things that I never want to forget.
 Things that when I read allows me to close my eyes, breath in deeply and go back to THIS place and THIS time, because these are my best moments right here and right now.

 Just this past week, I caught myself sliding again.
 I was overwhelmed by how fast Cedric can take apart a room, and how I can spend so much time cleaning one space only to turn around and have 3 more rooms trashed out.
 I was complaining to my sister in law about some of these things when I blurted out “When did I become that person again?
 The one who complains about her life.
 I have a great life, two sweet children, and a loving husband.
 This is it!
 I’m saying it out loud.
 I’m not going to focus on that.
 I’m going to look for my beautiful moments again, and focus on those.”

 Will you join me as I look for my beautiful moments again?